MouhammadouOD/Deploy_IAC_CloudFormation/README.md

 #### resources.
 This YAML file provides all necessary ressources to deploy a high-availabilty web app in the network that we have just created.
-It provides SecurityGroups, LaunchConfiguration, AutoScalingGroup, TargetGroup with HealthCheck, LoadBalancer, Listener, ListenerRule, S3 bucket, IAMRole and IAMProfile to provide ec2 access to the S3 bucket, JumpBox(server with which we'll connect to our ec2instances placed in private subnets)
+It provides SecurityGroups, LaunchConfiguration, AutoScalingGroup, TargetGroup with HealthCheck, LoadBalancer, Listener, ListenerRule, S3 bucket,S3 object, IAMRole and IAMProfile to provide ec2 access to the S3 bucket, JumpBox(server with which we'll connect to our ec2instances placed in private subnets)

 #### Info